AndreaDallaVilla/PARCO-Computing-2026-242637/second_deliverable/README.md

 # second deliverable: Distributed Sparce Matrix Vector Multiplication
-Sparse matrix vector multiplication (SpMV) is one of the most computational kernel used in different f ields and analyzed more times to obtain the best possible performance solution.
+Sparse matrix vector multiplication (SpMV) is one of the most computational kernel used in different fields and analyzed more times to obtain the best possible performance solution.

 # Clone the repository
 open your local shell use
 git clone https://github.com/AndreaDallaVilla/PARCO-Computing-2026-242637.git

 you have to dowload matrices from https://sparse.tamu.edu/ since I used matrices too large and I can't upload on the repo.

 The matrices are: cage15.mtx, F1.mtx, Spielman_k500.mtx

 ship_001.mtx is already into the repo.
 # programming language
 c